wq/wq/docs/patterns/relate.md

 When rendering detail views, the above representation makes it easy to describe the relationships as well as link to the detail views of the referenced entities.
 When rendering a form, specially-named form fields should be used to ensure the proper relationships are created or updated on the server when the form is submitted.

-#### New Style

-In wq.db 0.8.0 and later, the basic naming convention is based on the [HTML JSON forms] specification.
+The basic naming convention is based on the [HTML JSON forms] specification.
 For example, the inverse relationship in the above example might be rendered into `<input>`s as follows:

 ```xml
 <input name="inverserelationships[0][id]" value="124">